rollo123123/CSARCH2-PG2/README.md

 USER MANUAL:
-To use the web application, please go to this deployed link: https://csarch2-pg2-production.up.railway.app/ If any error occurs, please send an email to: rollo_velarde@dlsu.edu.ph
+To use the web application, please go to this deployed link: https://csarch2-pg2-production.up.railway.app/

+If any error occurs, please send an email to: edric_jarvis_chua@dlsu.edu.ph rollo_velarde@dlsu.edu.ph

 Directions for the application: